Visit to Bhoodan Pochampally Village- Part II

 It is about 60 KM from Hitech city in Hyderabad and if you start early you can reach Bhoodan Pochampally in about 1.5 hours.
 As Pochampally was the first village where a rich landlord donated his surplus land to landless peasants and artisans so the village was renamed as Bhoodan (or donated land) Pochampally.
 It is a model village and part of the rural tourism project by the government.

-The complex is situate next to a serene lake called Pochampally Cheruvu, and looks more like a sprawling bungalow, but when you look at the huge gate you see the signboard of the Rural Tourism complex.
+The complex is situated next to a serene lake called Pochampally Cheruvu and looks more like a sprawling bungalow, but when you look at the huge gate you see the signboard of the Rural Tourism complex.
 Before we move further let me talk a bit about the lake though it is huge we could not find any facilities for boating etc, but since we were not actually there for boating so we did not mind it.

 There is a nominal ticket to enter the museum ( I think 10 Rs), although it was a holiday, one of the employees there was kind enough to open the museum for us and we clicked some pictures inside the complex.
 The museum is very bare-bones and not many signs etc are there to explain things to you.
-So we picked the brains of the guy present there who himself is from a family of weavers, as the museum is dedicated to process of making Pochampally Sarees, bed-sheets and other dress material both in silk as well as in cotton.
+So we picked the brains of the guy present there who himself is from a family of weavers, as the museum is dedicated to the process of making Pochampally Sarees, bed-sheets and other dress material both in silk as well as in cotton.

 This gentleman patiently answered all our questions and took us through all the rooms in the museum.
 I am feeling so bad that I have forgotten his name.
-In one of the rooms there are different kinds of spinning wheels, one made of wood like Bapu Gandhi must have used and then next to it is one made of using a cycle wheel, a proof of the Jugaad Innovation of Indian mind.
+In one of the rooms, there are different kinds of spinning wheels, one made of wood like Bapu Gandhi must have used and then next to it is one made of using a cycle wheel, a proof of the Jugaad Innovation of the Indian mind.

 The most interesting was the next room with various kinds of looms that are used in Pochampally village, the guide gave us a demo of how they are used and all of us keenly listened to him and clicked some pictures.
 I was very keen to look at the small bobbin used for weaving and immediately remembered the movie Wanted, where the Bobbin delivers the name of the target to be eliminated (actually I was remembering Angelina Jolie, but my wife reads this blog so I hope you understand).

 Overall it was a good experience to start from the museum and rural tourism complex before we visited other places in the Pochampally village on that beautiful Sankranti festival.
-I will be writing about some of other activities and places in Pochampally so do visit back.
+I will be writing about some of the other activities and places in Pochampally so do visit back.

-Travel tips: Start early, and make the rural tourism complex your first stop in Pochampally village, also this will be the only place in village where decent toilets are available, so better use them.
+Travel tips: Start early, and make the rural tourism complex your first stop in Pochampally village, also this will be the only place in the village where decent toilets are available, so better use them.
 Here is Google Maps link of Bhoodan Pochampally